ristotoldsep/facerecognitionbrain/README.md

 Full Stack Application for detecting faces in submitted images!
+With user authentication and counting the number of images submitted!

-Front-end created with HTML, CSS, JS - (ACTUALLY REACT.js) Used "tachyons" library for design!
+Front-end created with HTML, CSS, JS - (ACTUALLY REACT.js) Used "tachyons" library for styling!

-Back-end created with Node.js, Express and several dependencies
+Back-end created with Node.js, Express and several dependencies (bcrypt for pw hashing)

-Database created with postgreSQL, which contains user and entries information.
+Database created with postgreSQL, which contains user and entries information. (knex.js for server-db connection)

 Everything is deployed in Heroku on separate servers.